cnbbooks/lfe-tutorial/src/sequential/repl.md

 ```lisp
 lfe> (* 2 21)
 ```
-Lisp stands for "LISt Processor" because nearly everything in Lisp is reall just a list of things -- including the code itself.
+Lisp stands for "**LIS**t **P**rocessor" because nearly everything in Lisp is really just a list of things -- including the code itself.
 The lists in Lisps are created with parentheses, just like the expression above.
 As you can see, the multiplication operator goes first, followed by its arguments -- this is called *prefix notation*, due to the operator coming first.

 In order to tell the REPL that you want it to evaluate your LFE code, you need to his the ``<ENTER>`` or ``<RETURN>`` key.